 Some research suggests that people who spend more time in the sun and those with higher levels of vitamin D are less likely to develop MS. This reduced risk may be due to how vitamin D helps regulate the immune system.

-The National Multiple Sclerosis Society notes that those who smoke are more likely not only to develop MS but also to have a more aggressive disease course.
+People who smoke are more likely to develop MS as well as a more aggressive disease course.

 Infections

-• MRI scans of the brain and spinal cord, which may reveal scarring on the myelin sheath
+• MRI scans of the brain and spinal cord, which may reveal inflammation or scarring around the myelin

 • an evoked potential test, which measures electrical activity in response to stimuli

-• spinal fluid analysis, which may identify antibodies that suggest a previous infection
+• spinal fluid analysis, which may identify proteins and antibodies that are common in MS

-A doctor may also require additional tests to rule out other possible conditions.
+A doctor may also order additional tests to rule out other possible conditions.

-As LOMS typically has a rapid disease progression, prompt treatment can help a person avoid a quick decline.
-Although there is currently no cure for MS, treatment can help people manage symptoms and maximize their quality of life.
+There is currently no cure for MS, but treatment can help people manage symptoms and maximize their quality of life.

 • disease-modifying medications to prevent and reduce the severity of MS relapses